ossd-s23/Hype-Tabs/CONTRIBUTING.md

 ## Additional Questions

-If you have any additional questions or suggestions, you can join our [Discord](https://discord.gg/c6z9Y6UMbr).
+If you have any additional questions or suggestions, you can join our [Discord](https://discord.gg/c6z9Y6UMbr) or email any us at zrg228@nyu.edu, jiaojiajunqd@gmail.com, ld2298@nyu.edu, and jid9834@nyu.edu.